 This being said, with both their business checking and savings account, NBKC does not require a minimum opening deposit, does not require a minimum balance, and allows for unlimited transactions with no fees.
 In fact, NBKC is almost entirely fee-free—only charging fees for sending domestic wires ($5) and sending or receiving international wires ($45).

 Therefore, with all of their accounts, NBKC includes online and mobile banking, bill pay, check deposit, e-statements, incoming domestic wires, and more.
 Plus, as we mentioned briefly above, with their Business Savings account you can earn a 0.10% APY.
 Unlike the Axos Bank business savings accounts, there is no minimum opening deposit, no maintenance fees whatsoever, and only a minimum balance of $0.01 to accrue interest.

 All in all, not only is NBKC a worthwhile alternative to Axos, but it’s even more appealing if you’re looking to open both a free business checking and savings account from the same bank.

 At the end of the day, with four unique account options—three of which are interest-bearing—and a digital focus, the Axos business banking suite is a competitive option for small business owners.

 This being said, if you’re looking for a business bank account that you can open online and that offers a balance between flexible spending and interest-earning, one of the Axos accounts may very well be the right option for you.

-On the other hand, if you’d prefer a fee-free online bank account or one with a higher amount of included monthly transactions, you may consider top alternatives, like Novo, NBKC, or even Chase if you decide you’d like a brick-and-mortar-based bank.
+On the other hand, you may also consider top online alternatives, like Novo, NBKC, or even Chase if you decide you’d like a brick-and-mortar-based bank.